- Section VI - 1.20(B) UMB POLICY ON SEX-BASED DISCRIMINATION OF STUDENTS

 IV.
 Campus Resources

-Student questions about peer behavior that may constitute sex-based discrimination or sexual harassment and questions about disciplinary policies should be directed to the Associate Vice President, Academic Affairs (“AVP”), (410) 706-1850, who is the UMB Title IX Compliance Coordinator.
-If the Title IX Coordinator cannot be reached or there is a role conflict, the Assistant Vice President for Academic and Student Affairs may be used as an alternate.
+Student questions about peer behavior that may constitute sex-based discrimination or sexual harassment and questions about disciplinary policies should be directed to the Title IX Coordinator (indicated below).
+If the Title IX Coordinator cannot be reached or there is a role conflict, the Deputy Title IX Coordinator may be used as an alternate.

 For health emergencies, call 911 or go to the nearest emergency room